sherrybath12/cypress/index.md

 ## What's Next

-The tests can be configured to take create customized configurations, take screesnhots, videos, generate reports.
+The tests can be configured to take create customized configurations, generate reports using report generation plugins.